hidsh/pam8408-amp/README.md

 # pam8408-amp
-a stereo amplifire for small speakers using DIODES PAM8408
+a stereo amplifier for small speakers using DIODES PAM8408